TIP: For a video of onboarding process, see Sage 200 Professional - Onboarding with Microsoft 365.

 - Select the API tab.

-- Enable Sage ID and enter the user's Sage ID email address (this is to be used to authenticate with when using the API).
+- Enable Sage ID and enter the user's Sage ID email address (this is used for authentication when using the API).

 We have an API Test tool for you to use to confirm whether you can successfully return sites.
-The download and instructions can now be found in this article.
+To download and use this tool, see Sage 200 - API Test Tool.

 Now that the API is enabled successfully, you may wish to look at further documentation: